 }, 10, 2 );

-How to remove or modify the error messages coming from OpenAI?
+How can I remove or modify the error messages?

 There is a mwai_ai_exception filter that you can hook to, and that takes an argument (the original error message) and you can return whatever message you’d like to return.
-We talked about this in the Support Threads.
+For example, here is an example if you would like to hide the real error to your visitors:

 Contextual Issues